wendyverdonk93/docs/content/api/payment_methods/post-order-klarna.md

 ----------------
 __phone__ | string

-The phone number where the customer can be reached.
-This is required for credit checks and to contact the customer in case of non-payment.
+The customer's phone number.
+Required for credit checks and to contact the customer in case of non-payment.

 ----------------
 __email__ | string